ansible/awx/docs/docsite/rst/userguide/job_capacity.rst

 Resource determination for capacity algorithm
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The capacity algorithms are defined in order to determine how many forks a system is capable of running simultaneously.
 This controls how many systems Ansible itself will communicate with simultaneously.
-Increasing the number of forks a |at| system is running will, in general, allow jobs to run faster by performing more work in parallel.
+Increasing the number of forks an AWX system is running will, in general, allow jobs to run faster by performing more work in parallel.
 The trade-off is that this will increase the load on the system, which could cause work to slow down overall.

-|At| can operate in two modes when determining capacity. ``mem_capacity`` (the default) will allow you to over-commit CPU resources while protecting the system from running out of memory.
+AWX can operate in two modes when determining capacity. ``mem_capacity`` (the default) will allow you to over-commit CPU resources while protecting the system from running out of memory.
 If most of your work is not CPU-bound, then selecting this mode will maximize the number of forks.

 Memory relative capacity